bitquery/graphql-docs/docs/Schema/ripple/address.md

   - `desc`: The field to sort the results by in descending order.
   - `descByInteger`: The field to sort the results by in descending order, treating the values as integers.
   - `limit`: The maximum number of results to return.
   - `limitBy`: A field that can be used to limit the results by a specific value.
-For example, `limitBy: {each: "balance"}` would limit the results to the 10 wallets with the highest balance.
   - `offset`: The number of results to skip before returning the results.

 </details>